-The household cannot receive rental assistance from any other source, including, but not limited to, federal (including Housing Choice Voucher), state and local rental assistance programs, for the same period of time RRP is requested.
+The household cannot receive duplicate rental assistance from any other source, including, but not limited to, federal (including Housing Choice Voucher), state and local rental assistance programs, for the same portion of rent for which RRP is requested.

 - Proof of income (pay stubs, bank statements, letter from employer, social security documents, pension).